This project aims to automate and standardize the analysis required for a diagnostic test for cystic fibrosis.

-Recently we successfully applied an enhanced imaging hardware setup developed at the UMG, which is intended to be used in conjunction with our AutoBuSTed software in study held at the MHH in Hannover .
+Recently we successfully applied an enhanced imaging hardware setup developed at the UMG, which was intended to be used in conjunction with our AutoBuSTed software in a study held at the MHH in Hannover .

 You can find additional information e.g. on the publically available software modules at our GitLab repository.

 The software is being developed transnationally and tested by our project partner with a cohort from Brussels (ClinicalTrials.gov Identifier NCT03584841) and from the Hannover Medical School in Hannover.

 Institut de Recherche Expérimentale et Clinique (IREC) Louvain centre for Toxicology and Applied Pharmacology (LTAP) Université catholique de Louvain (UCLouvain), Brussels, Belgium Prof. Dr. Teresinha Leal